iramirezc-learning/book-learning-js-design-patterns/chap01-introduction/notes.md

-# Chapter 1 self-notes
+# Learning JavaScript Design Patterns

-## Introduction
+## Chapter 1.
+Introduction

-"One of the most important aspects of writing maintanable code is the ability to notice recurring themes in that code and optimize them"
+"One of the most important aspects of writing maintainable code is the ability to notice recurring themes in that code and optimize them"

-_Architect by which Design Patterns in software were inspired of_
+### Architect by which Design Patterns in software were inspired of

-Christopher Alexander
+> Christopher Alexander

-_Iconic formal work about design patterns in software engineering_
+### Iconic formal work about design patterns in software engineering

-Design Patterns: Elements of Reusable Object-Oriented Software
+> Design Patterns: Elements of Reusable Object-Oriented Software